nostalgia-w/always_forget/README.md

 # ALWAYS_FORGET

 why is this named always_forget?
-because i always forget to record.
+because I always forget to record.

 ## Multisim仿真